chrismckenna555/voting-app/vote/README.md

 The "vote" service forwards requests to the ["api"](https://github.com/copilot-example-voting-app/api) microservice to store and retrieve results on whether a voter prefers cats or dogs.

 The two services communicate through Service Discovery which AWS Copilot sets up by default by querying the `api.voting-app.local:8080` endpoint.
-Alternatively, you can use the [`COPILOT_SERVICE_DISCOVERY_ENDPOINT` environment variable](https://github.com/copilot-example-voting-app/vote/blob/6b4a2dab38229b89e84d1aca6081a0577e9be167/server/server.go#L122) that Copilot injects by default to your service.
+Alternatively, you can use the [`SERVICE_DISCOVERY_ENDPOINT` environment variable](https://github.com/copilot-example-voting-app/vote/blob/6b4a2dab38229b89e84d1aca6081a0577e9be167/server/server.go#L122) that Copilot injects by default to your service.

 ## How to create this service?